-->

 01. BEAU IS AFRAID

-When we learn that Beau’s mother is clearly very rich, his poverty becomes more inhumane.
-He is fed by a "trickle-down" system of monthly rent in the worst part of town and a steady intake of drugs that clearly aren't making things better.
+He is fed by a "trickle-down" system of monthly rent in the worst part of town and a steady intake of drugs that worsen his condition.

 02. THE LIGHTHOUSE